chuuuuu/sideproject/fullstack_tutorial/README.md

 ### some notes
 To make sure compiler is checking wheather you have put `?` behind your possibly undefined object, set `"strict": true` in `tsconfig.json`

+## Navbar
+In this part, we build a navbar.